-For information about the Educator Certification Initiative at Union Presbyterian Seminary, which offers courses through the ECP for church educators seeking certification in the Presbyterian Church (U.S.A.), visit www.upsem.edu/admissions/extended_campus/.
+For information about the Educator Certification Initiative at Union Presbyterian Seminary, which offers courses through the ECP for church educators seeking certification in the Presbyterian Church (U.S.A.), visit www.upsem.edu/admissions/extended\campus/.

-Two ECP terms will be offered in 2015-2016: fall and spring.
-The fall term begins with seven weeks of study at home starting in September, continues with a 6-day period of classes on the Richmond campus November 2-7, and ends on December 18, 2015.
-The spring term begins with study at home starting in January 2016, continues with classes on the Richmond campus for a 6-day period February 29-March 5, and ends April 8, 2016.
-Attendance at all class sessions of the on-campus periods in November and February/March is required of all students enrolled in classes each term.
+Two ECP terms will be offered in 2016-2017: fall and spring.
+The fall term begins with study at home starting in September, continues with a 6-day period of classes on the Richmond campus October 24-29, and ends on December 9, 2016.
+The spring term begins with study at home starting in January 2017, continues with classes on the Richmond campus for a 6-day period February 27-March 4, and ends March 31, 2017.
+Attendance at all class sessions of the on-campus periods in October and February/March is required of all students enrolled in classes each term.